open-data-courses/tree-based-models-in-r/chapters/chapter2.md

 What is the difference between classification and regression?

-Hint: Either both are true or neither are true.

 <choice>
 <opt text="In classification, the response represents a category (e.g. "apples", "oranges", "bananas").">